Renewable Energy

 Ocean City, New Jersey

-Anchor QEA led the planning and permitting, shoreline and wetland restoration and design, field data collection, and construction management for the living shoreline at Shooting Island to protect the habitat and the community from further damage.
+Anchor QEA led planning, permitting, shoreline and wetland restoration and design, field data collection, and construction management for the living shoreline.
+The team developed a sustainable solution for long-term protection of the marsh edges using innovative techniques like oyster castle installation and low crested sills.

 Chesapeake Mid Bay Islands Engineering and Erosion Prediction Modeling Studies